Buying Carpet From Lowe's, Home Depot, Empire Today or Costco?

 These are just a few questions that you need solid answers to before you should commit yourself to buying from any shop-at-home flooring retailer.
 This is why you need to get several estimates before you make your final choices.

 Costco members may be shown a small display with a rack full of miniature carpet samples or brochures.
-(Lately they have been taking the samples down) See the photo at the top of this page?
-If you grab their free brochure you will be provided with a phone number to call to start your in-home Carpet Consultation Process.
+(Lately they have been taking the samples down) If you grab their free brochure you will be provided with a phone number to call to start your in-home Carpet Consultation Process.
 A salesperson will bring samples to your home and be happy to write up your order and arrange for installation.

 I've spent over 30-years in the carpet business and my father was a mill rep for 35 years.
 I know what I am talking about.
 If you are in the market for new carpet or flooring of any kind, I think you should consider buying from one of the dealers that I have listed in my Preferred Carpet Dealer Directory.